Tens Of Thousands Of Fires Ravage Brazilian Amazon, Where Deforestation Has Spiked

 Fires in Brazil's Amazon rainforest are proliferating at an alarming rate.

 That's the gist of an announcement this week by the country's National Institute for Space Research, or INPE.
-According to the agency, there have been 74,155 fires in the Brazil so far this year — most of which erupted in the Amazon.
-That represents an astonishing leap of more than 80% over last year, and by far the most that the agency has recorded since it began compiling this data in 2013.
+According to the agency, there have been 74,155 fires in Brazil so far this year — most of which erupted in the Amazon.
+That represents an astonishing leap of more than 80% over last year and by far the most that the agency has recorded since it began compiling this data in 2013.

-Over half of those fires, or nearly 36,000 of them, have ignited in just the past month.
-That's nearly as many as all of 2018 combined.
-Smoke from the fires has darkened the skies over major Brazilian cities such as São Paulo.
+About half those fires, or nearly 36,000 of them, have ignited in just the past month.
+That's nearly as many as in all of 2018.
+Smoke from the fires has darkened the skies over major Brazilian cities, such as São Paulo.

 🌎Just a little alert to the world: the sky randomly turned dark today in São Paulo, and meteorologists believe it’s smoke from the fires burning *thousands* of kilometers away, in Rondônia or Paraguay.
 Imagine how much has to be burning to create that much smoke(!).
 SOS🌎 pic.twitter.com/P1DrCzQO6x— Shannon Sims (@shannongsims) August 20, 2019

 Brazilian President Jair Bolsonaro has signaled unconcern about the situation.
 The far-right leader, who took office in January, has repeatedly lambasted Brazil's environmental regulations as an impediment to economic development, and under his tenure environmental agencies have seen diminished staff and funding.
-That includes the INPE itself, which had its leader, Ricardo Magnus Osório Galvão, canned earlier this month because — according to Galvão — he questioned how Bolsonaro was using his agency's data.
+That includes INPE itself, whose leader, Ricardo Magnus Osório Galvão, was canned this month because — according to Galvão — he questioned how Bolsonaro was using his agency's data.

 Asked about the fires by local media, Bolsonaro baselessly suggested that nongovernmental organizations have been setting the fires themselves as retaliation for the scaling back of Brazil's usual funding support for them.
 He posited that these groups are trying to increase international pressure on his government — but when reporters pressed him on the point, he didn't name any specific NGOs or offer any proof for his assertion.

-"So, there could be..., I'm not affirming it, criminal action by these 'NGOers' to call attention against my person, against the government of Brazil.
-This is the war that we are facing," he said Wednesday in a Facebook Live, according to a translation by the BBC.
+"So, there could be ...
+I'm not affirming it, criminal action by these 'NGOers' to call attention against my person, against the government of Brazil.
+This is the war that we are facing," he said Wednesday in a Facebook Live video, according to a translation by the BBC.

 FYI: The “record” being broken is only since 2013.
 In fact, while this year is higher than recent years (and that’s really worrisome!) it’s lower than what we saw in the 80s and 90s. pic.twitter.com/nhTPfbRgfB— Dr. Jonathan Foley (@GlobalEcoGuy) August 21, 2019

-He added that his government is "not insensitive" to the fires, and that his government may look into measures to combat them.
-In a tweet Tuesday, Brazil's environment minister, Ricardo Salles, attributed the fires to "dry weather, wind and heat" and said federal officials are available to help and "already in use."
+He added that his government is "not insensitive" to the fires and that his government may look into measures to combat them.
+In a tweet Tuesday, Brazil's environment minister, Ricardo Salles, attributed the fires to "dry weather, wind and heat" and said federal officials and equipment are available to help and "already in use."

-But a lot of deforestation has less to do with natural factors and more with human activities.
-The INPE says the amount of land that was deforested last month alone represented a nearly 300% surge over deforestation in June 2018.
+But a lot of deforestation has less to do with natural factors and more to do with human activities.
+INPE says the amount of land that was deforested last month alone represented a nearly 300% surge over deforestation in June 2018.

 As NPR reported in 2015, deforestation such as this is often tied to subsistence farming and ranching, which uses more than two-thirds of Brazil's deforested land — and which has tripled the number of cattle in the country in the past three decades.